A prime system with many self-joinings: The behavior of a projection

 We begin a proof by contradiction, assuming that there is a Markov operator $F$ coming from a non-trivial factor map.
 By Theorem~\ref{thm:CE factor}, there exists $\alpha_i^{(k)}\geq 0$ with $\sum_i \alpha_i^{(k)}=1$ for all $i$ such that $\sum_i \alpha_i^{(k)}U_{T^i}$ converges in the strong operator topology to $F$.

 We assume that $\varepsilon>0$ is sufficiently small such that all of the Lemmas and Propositions in Section~\ref{sec:coding} hold.
-That is, $\varepsilon<\min\{\hat{\varepsilon},\frac 1 {8 \cdot 99 }, \frac 1 {9999}\}$.
+That is, $\varepsilon<\min\{\frac 1 {8 \cdot 99 }, \frac 1 {9999}\}$ and small enough such that Lemma~\ref{lem:easy friend} holds.
 We also assume that which is to be used in Lemma~\ref{lem:still pretty bad}.
 Furthermore, we choose $N_1>6$ (this choice is made to simplify the analysis in the third case we consider) to be sufficiently large such that Lemma~\ref{lem:easy friend} holds for $\frac {N_1} 2$ and $\varepsilon^8$ and such that

 Setting